Medically reviewed by Drugs.com. Last updated on May 20, 2022.

 - If there are other heart conditions

 Some people with tachycardia have an increased risk of developing a blood clot that could cause a stroke (risk is highest with atrial fibrillation) or heart attack.
 Your health care provider may prescribe a blood-thinning medication to help lower your risk.

 - Inability of the heart to pump enough blood (heart failure)

 - Sudden death, usually only associated with ventricular tachycardia or ventricular fibrillation

 - Maintain a healthy weight.
-Being overweight increases your risk of developing heart disease.
+Being overweight increases the risk of developing heart disease.

 - Keep blood pressure and cholesterol levels under control.
-Make lifestyle changes and take medications as prescribed to correct high blood pressure (hypertension) or high cholesterol.
+Make lifestyle changes and take medications as prescribed to control high blood pressure (hypertension) or high cholesterol.

 - Limit caffeine.
 If you drink caffeinated beverages, do so in moderation (no more than one to two beverages daily).

 - Manage stress.
 Find ways to help reduce emotional stress.
 Getting more exercise, practicing mindfulness and connecting with others in support groups are some ways to reduce stress.

 - Go to scheduled checkups.
 Have regular physical exams and report any changes in your heartbeat to your health care provider.
 If your symptoms change or get worse or you develop new ones, tell your health care provider immediately.